Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palace and Gardens| ©Andrey Sulitskiy

-There is a place near Budapest, just thirty minutes away, that you can not miss: the Gödöllo Palace.
-It is the second largest Baroque castle in the world, but it is especially famous for having been the residence of the Hungarian monarchy, including Sissi, the queen who aroused so much affection among her subjects.
+There's a place just thirty minutes from Budapest that you can't miss.
+Add to your list to book a guided visit to the Godollo Palace of Sisi, the second largest Baroque castle in the world, but it is especially famous for having been the residence of the Hungarian monarchy, including Sissi, the queen who aroused so much affection among her subjects.
 Beyond that, its spectacular gardens stand out, which in April, when the flowers are out, look even more beautiful.

 Visiting the Gödöllo Palace is the best way to understand all that was the Hungarian Empire.
-Its main facade, with its walls, has been restored and enjoys great historical richness, as well as its interior, which often hosts temporary exhibitions.
+Its main façade, with its walls, has been restored and is rich in history, as is its interior, which often houses temporary exhibitions.
 During the tour of its rooms you can understand how Sissi and her husband Franz Joseph lived, as well as learn some of the secrets of this Palace, which has often been compared to Versailles.

-Before leaving, remember to set aside time to stroll through the 26 hectares of the surrounding park.
+Before leaving, remember to reserve time to stroll through the 26 hectares of the park that surrounds it.
 Designed in the English style, it was declared a Nature Reserve in 1998.
-There you will find one of Sissi's favorite places for horseback riding: the Avenue of Almond Trees.
+It is home to one of Sissi's favorite places for horseback riding: the Avenue of Almond Trees.
 Going as you are in April, you will be able to see their flowers and make this ride even more special.

 Visiting Szentendre| ©Mariel D